He's Just Not That into You (film): Reception

-Critical response

-On Rotten Tomatoes, the film has an approval rating of 41% from critics based on 169 reviews, with an average rating of 5.2/10.
-The website's critics consensus reads, "Despite the best efforts of a talented cast, He's Just Not That Into You devotes too little time to each of its protagonists, thus reducing them to stereotypes."
-On Metacritic the film has a weighted average score of 47 out of 100 based on 32 reviews, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.
+On Rotten Tomatoes, the film has an approval rating of 42% from critics based on 167 reviews, with an average rating of 5.2/10.
+The website's critics consensus reads, "Despite the best efforts of a talented ensemble cast, He's Just Not That into You devotes too little time to each of its protagonists, thus reducing them to stereotypes."
+On Metacritic, the film has a weighted average score of 47 out of 100 based on 32 reviews, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film a grade B+ on a scale of A to F.

 John Anderson of Variety wrote: "No one has anything to distract them from the minutiae of their love lives, which they proceed to incinerate through overanalysis.
 It's a moral fable, maybe, if you make half a million a year."
 Peter Travers of Rolling Stone wrote: "Here's a true S&M date movie.
 Only sadistic men and masochistic women could love it."
 Peter Bradshaw of The Guardian called the film "an unendurable relationship-romcom, which you should avoid the way you would a glass of punch with a frothy gob of Anthrax floating on the surface."

-While Manohla Dargis of The New York Times recognized a few "nice moments" throughout, she overall denounced it as a "grotesque representation of female desire" which now seems largely "reserved for shoes, wedding bells and babies".
+While Manohla Dargis of The New York Times recognized a few "nice moments" throughout, she overall denounced it as a "grotesque representation of female desire" which now seems largely "reserved for shoes, wedding bells, and babies".
 Moira Macdonald of The Seattle Times heavily criticized Kwapis's characters, "these aren't people, they're pages from self-help manuals", making them "hard to care about".

 Accolades

 Home media

 The DVD and Blu-ray Disc was released on June 2, 2009.
 The Blu-ray version of the release includes a digital copy.
-It has grossed $26,350,178 in US DVD sales.
 The film was sold to E! for 4% of the film's domestic box office (~$3.6 million) for television broadcast after the opportunity passed for the USA Network and HBO to pick it up.